MatanAshuach/CardioSense/README.md

 To run the project, you will need to manually download the ECG5000 dataset and upload it to your environment, or you can use the dataset already included in the repository.

-1.1 **Option 1: Download the ECG5000 dataset** from [Time Series Classification Archive - ECG5000 Dataset](https://www.timeseriesclassification.com/description.php?Dataset=ECG5000).
+1. **Download the ECG5000 dataset** from [Time Series Classification Archive - ECG5000 Dataset](https://www.timeseriesclassification.com/description.php?Dataset=ECG5000).

-1.2 **Option 2: Use the ECG5000 dataset already included in the repository**:
-   You can find the ECG5000 dataset in the `ECG5000.zip` folder as a zip file (`ECG5000.zip`).
-Simply unzip it into the appropriate directory.

 2. Upload the dataset to your Google Drive in the directory: `/content/drive/MyDrive/Deep_Learning/datasets` (this is the default path in the code).

 3. If you choose to use a different directory in your Google Drive, make sure to update the directory path in the code to reflect the change.